 The Act also designates the ranking officer or an authorized representative of the State department that administers game laws, as an ex officio member to consider and vote on all questions relating to acquisition of areas in that State.

-The Commission usually convenes three times per year during the months of March, June, and September, or as needed.
+The Commission usually convenes two times per year during the months of April and September, or as needed.
 The Division of Realty produces an annual report, that summarizes the operations of the Commission during the preceding fiscal year.

 The Fund provides the Department of the Interior with financing for the acquisition of migratory bird habitat.
 There are four major sources of money for the Fund.
 The most well-known source is the revenue received from the sale of Migratory Bird Hunting and Conservation Stamps, commonly known as Duck Stamps, as provided for under the Migratory Bird Hunting and Conservation Stamp Act of March 18, 1934, as amended.
 The other three major sources include appropriations authorized by the Wetlands Loan Act of October 4, 1961, as amended; import duties collected on arms and ammunition; and receipts from the sale of refuge admission permits as provided for by the Emergency Wetlands Resources Act of 1986.
 The Fund is further supplemented by receipts from the sale of products from rights-of-way across national wildlife refuges, disposals of refuge land, and reverted Federal Aid funds.